deeppavlov/DeepPavlov/README.md

 # <center>DeepPavlov</center>
 ### *We are in a really early Alpha release.
 You should be ready for hard adventures.*
 ### *If you have updated to version 0.0.2 - please re-download all pre-trained models*
-An open-source conversational AI library is built on TensorFlow and Keras and designed for
+DeepPavlov is an open-source conversational AI library built on TensorFlow and Keras.
+It is designed for
  * NLP and dialog systems research
  * implementation and evaluation of complex conversational systems